trueos/trueos-docs/trueos-handbook/introducing.rst

   incorporated into
   `Lumina Information <https://lumina-desktop.org/handbook/luminautl.html#lumina-information>`_.

-* The functionality provided by
+* The functionality provided by the
   `Service Manager <https://sysadm.us/handbook/client/sysadmclient.html#service-manager>`_
   (:command:`pc-servicemanager`) has been integrated into |sysadm|.